 Take a clear container and find some small items around the house (something like a Lego, a magnet, a toy animal).
-Place it in the container and cover the items with water, half-way up the container.
+Place it in the container, and cover the items with water, half-way up the container.
 Freeze.
-Once it is mostly frozen do the same thing again- this time until the water reaches the top of the container.
+Once it is mostly frozen, do the same thing again- this time until the water reaches the top of the container.
 Freeze.

-Once its frozen it’s time for a treasure hunt.
+Once it’s frozen, it’s time for a treasure hunt.
 Set the kids up in an empty space and give them the ice block.
 Have them try to get the toys out using warm water and syringes.
 They fill the syringe with warm water and let it melt the ice around the toys.

-Some ways to change it up: Put food coloring in the water so they can see the warm water travel through the ice, have them use salt also as a melting agent, have them use toy hammers and drills to chip away at the ice as it melts.
+Some ways to change it up: Put food coloring in the water so they can see the warm water travel through the ice, have them use salt also as a melting agent, and have them use toy hammers and drills to chip away at the ice as it melts.
 We have done all of these variations.
-We are constantly needing things to do with kids at home all the time!
+We constantly need things to do with kids at home all the time!